rafaeltonholo/svg-to-compose/README.md

     export PATH=<s2c path>:$PATH
     ```

    Replace `<s2c path>` with the folder's path where you stored the script.

 #### External Dependencies

 > [!NOTE]
 > This is optional.
-If you don't want to use external dependencies, make sure to disable optimization via `--optimize false` when using the CLI tool or by calling the `optimize(enabled = false)` when using the Gradle Plugin.
+If you don't want to use external dependencies, make sure to
+> disable optimization via `--optimize false` when using the CLI tool or by
+> calling the `optimize(enabled = false)` when using the Gradle Plugin.

 > [!IMPORTANT]
-> By default, Optimization is enabled by default on both CLI tool and Gradle Plugin
+> By default, Optimization is enabled by default on both CLI tool and Gradle
+> Plugin.

 For SVG optimization, this script relies on:

 - **[SVGO](https://github.com/svg/svgo)**: Optimizes SVG files by reducing paths.